Vista Social

 2. Keep out unwanted attention

-Your clients’ TikTok accounts can attract unwanted attention from users who send unsolicited messages or flood the comments section, which goes against TikTok’s Safety Policies and Community Guidelines.
-Blocking these users helps keep your clients’ peace and, sometimes, safety on TikTok.
-It allows your clients to take control of their space where they can be peaceful and safe.
+Your TikTok account can attract unwanted attention from users who send unsolicited messages or flood the comments section, which goes against TikTok’s Safety Policies and Community Guidelines.
+Blocking these users helps keep your peace and, sometimes, safety on TikTok.

 3. Manage privacy

-Blocking a user on TikTok can be the right move when your client wants to stop someone from viewing their profile or interacting with anything they post.
-Once a user is blocked, they lose access to the entire account, giving your client a safer and more comfortable space to create and share content.
+Blocking a user on TikTok can be the right move when you want to stop someone from viewing your profile or interacting with anything you post.
+Once a user is blocked, they lose access to your entire account, providing a safer and more comfortable space to create and share content.

-Doing so helps your clients control and maintain their privacy and avoid unwanted interactions.
+Doing so helps you keep control, maintain privacy, and avoid unwanted interactions.
 If they’re curious about who views your TikTok, this guide breaks down how visibility actually works.

 TikTok takes privacy issues seriously and reviews harmful behavior through its Community Guidelines.
 Enforcement can differ from case to case, but users who continue to violate privacy rules may still face restrictions or even permanent removal from the platform.